-- 1. Moreover, the public makes inferences regarding the inflation target based on our past performance, not just on our words.
-When they see inflation below 2 percent for eightplus years, they might logically think 2 percent is a ceiling.
-If so, the public would likely push down their expectations for average inflation over the longer run, making it all the more difficult for the central bank to achieve its inflation objective. - J. The current situation is even more difficult when we recognize that lower U.S. productivity and labor force growth have reduced longrun output growth.
-Along with massive global demand for safe assets, these trends result in lower equilibrium real interest rates.
-14 Lower equilibrium real rates and lower expected inflation add up to lower nominal policy rates in the steady state.
-All told, monetary policy will likely have less headroom to provide adequate rate cuts when large disinflationary shocks hit the economy.
-In other words, the risks of returning to the ZLB may be higher than we would like for some time. - K. This brings me to my third and final lesson, which is regarding riskmanagement.
+- 1. Moreover, the public make inferences regarding the inflation target based on our past performance, not just on our words.
+When they see inflation below 2 percent for eight-plus years, they might logically think 2 percent is a ceiling.
+If so, the public would likely push down their expectations for average inflation over the longer run, making it all the more difficult for the central bank to achieve its inflation objective. - I. Note that the original Barro-Gordon problem and the conservative central banker bias both arise because policymakers fail to focus on actual outcomes relative to their ultimate objectives. - 1.
+The scorecard for the soft-hearted central banker has inflation averaging above target over the long run, while the scorecard for the conservative central banker records persistent downside misses on inflation. - 2.
+In either case, policymakers would score better if they focused on the outcomes-that is, if they would recognize their biases and adjust policy accordingly to eliminate the persistent misses. - V. Aligning policy to avoid the risk of biased outcomes can be a meaningful feature of monetary policy more generally.
+Indeed, the current situation provides an important example. - A. As I and many of my FOMC colleagues have noted, lower productivity and labor force growth appear to have reduced long-run output growth in the U.S. Along with massive global demand for safe assets, these trends result in lower equilibrium real interest rates.
+14 Lower equilibrium real rates and, if it holds, lower expected inflation add up to lower nominal policy rates in the steady state. - B. This then means monetary policy will likely have less headroom to provide adequate rate cuts when large disinflationary shocks hit the economy.
+In other words, the odds of returning to the ZLB-and the associated risks to our employment and inflation objectives-may be higher than we would like for some time. - C. This brings me to my third and final lesson, which is about managing against this risk.